maany/cern-docker-lwce/WN/README.md

  - build a docker image for a worker node
  - run a container with the image of the worker node

-The following sections describe how to get Docker Image for creamCE and run it inside a docker.
+The following sections describe how to get Docker Image for Worker Node and run it inside a docker.

 # Pre-requisites